Who can we trust? LLM-as-a-jury for Comparative Assessment: Results

-To quantify internal inconsistency, Figure \ref{fig:cycle_rate_summeval_coh_main} plots the cycle inconsistency rate for each model on the coherence (COH) aspect.
-Models with higher cycle inconsistency rates, indicating frequent violations of transitivity, are generally those for which \textit{hard BT} yields larger gains over \textit{soft BT}.
-Mistral-7B-Instruct-v0.3 forms a notable exception: although its cycle inconsistency is high, \textit{soft BT} performs comparably or better on some aspects.
+To quantify internal inconsistency, Figure \ref{fig:cycle_rate_summeval_coh_main} plots the cycle inconsistency rate (Eq. \eqref{eq:cyclerate}) for each model on the \texttt{COH} aspect.
+Models with higher cycle inconsistency rates, indicating frequent violations of transitivity, are generally those for which hard BT yields larger gains over soft BT.
+Mistral-7B-Instruct-v0.3 forms a notable exception: although its cycle inconsistency is high, soft BT performs better on \texttt{COH}.
 This suggests that cycle inconsistency alone does not fully determine the relative effectiveness of hard and soft BT, and that additional factors may influence how probability noise interacts with the ranking model.
 We leave a more detailed analysis of this behaviour to future work.
-In contrast, models whose inconsistencies are more systematic can benefit more from \textit{hard BT}, which performs as a robust estimator by retaining only comparison directions.
+In contrast, models whose inconsistencies are more systematic can benefit more from hard BT, which performs as a robust estimator by retaining only comparison directions.
 Cycle inconsistency results for other aspects are provided in Appendix~\ref{app:cycle_rate_summeval}.

 When judgments from multiple LLMs are aggregated, individual inconsistencies tend to average out, reducing the impact of extreme probability noise.
-As a result, \textit{soft BT} becomes more effective in the aggregated setting and typically outperforms \textit{hard BT}, as shown in the bottom rows of Table~\ref{tab:results_src_summeval_ind}.
-This behaviour highlights the complementary roles of \textit{hard} and \textit{soft BT}: \textit{hard BT} is robust under severe probability inconsistency, whereas \textit{soft BT} performs better when inconsistency is moderate or low.
-Aggregation multiple judges reduces the overall inconsistency level, which explains why \textit{soft BT} improves and eventually overtakes \textit{hard BT} in the multi-judge setting.
+As a result, soft BT becomes more effective in the aggregated setting and typically outperforms hard BT, as shown in the bottom rows of Table~\ref{tab:results_src_summeval_ind}.
+This behaviour highlights the complementary roles of hard and soft BT: hard BT is robust under severe probability inconsistency, whereas soft BT performs better when inconsistency is moderate or low.

 Results on Topical-Chat exhibit similar trends for individual models, though inconsistency levels are generally higher than on SummEval.
-Consequently, \textit{soft BT} in aggregation narrows the gap and outperforms \textit{hard BT} on most aspects.
-However, it still underperforms on ENG, where probability noise remains substantial (with a CycleRate of 0.44).
-Detailed Topical-Chat results and corresponding inconsistency analyses are reported in Appendix~\ref{app:bt_single_topical} and~\ref{app:bt_cycle_topical}.
+In the aggregated setting, soft BT outperforms hard BT on most aspects, though the margin is smaller than on SummEval.
+It still underperforms on \texttt{ENG}, where probability noise remains substantial (with a $\text{CycleRate}$ of 0.44).
+Detailed results and inconsistency analyses on Topical-Chat are reported in Appendix~\ref{app:bt_single_topical} and~\ref{app:bt_cycle_topical}.

+Further experiments on NovelEval support the generalisation of these observations, with results and discussion reported in Appendix~\ref{app:noveleval}.